Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Changelog
+v1.5-beta2
+ - Fixed MP sync issues with fog
+ - Some small fixes to all weathers

 v1.5
  - MP sync added in.
  - Custom sprites added, adding in summer wind to the game (21%(-8,+6), (19%(-8,+6), 23%(-4%+8%))